geoschem/GCClassic/docs/source/gcclassic-user-guide/dry-run-run.rst

 .. option:: geoschem_config.yml

    #. :option:`start_date`: Set the start date and time for your simulation.
-   #. :option:`end_date`: Setthe end date and time for your simulation.
+   #. :option:`end_date`: Set the end date and time for your simulation.
    #. :option:`met_field`: Check if the meteorology setting
       (:option:`GEOS-FP`, :option:`MERRA2`, :option:`GCAP2`) is
       correct for your simulation.